Gugu Liberato: Personal life and death

 Liberato had a domestic partnership with physician Rose Miriam di Matteo, with whom he had three children.

-On November 20, 2019, Liberato suffered an accident at his home in Windermere, Greater Orlando, while trying to change the filter on his home's air conditioner; he fell from the roof of his home and hit his head.
+On November 20th, 2019, Liberato suffered an accident at his home in Windermere, Greater Orlando, while trying to change the filter on his home's air conditioner; he fell from the roof of his home and hit his head.
 He was admitted to Orlando Health and it was reported that his condition was critical.
-Rumors of his death were initially denied, but on November 22, it was confirmed that Liberato had died.
+Rumors of his death were initially denied, but 2 days later, it was confirmed that Liberato had died.